- 14 hours ago

-The race to be named Champions League top scorer for the 2024/25 season is now under way, as Europe’s best strikers chase the prestigious honour.
+The race to be named Champions League top scorer for the 2024/25 season has now reached a pivotal stage of the knockout rounds, as Europe’s best strikers chase the prestigious honour.

 Harry Kane and Kylian Mbappe shared last season’s award after scoring eight times each for Bayern Munich and Paris Saint-Germain respectively.

-Mbappe has since swapped PSG for Real Madrid and the France star will expect to be a strong challenger in the Champions League Golden Boot race once again, as will England captain Kane.
+Mbappe has since swapped PSG for Real Madrid and the France star was expected to be a strong challenger in the Champions League Golden Boot race once again, as was England captain Kane.
 Both strikers, however, came into the new season having had disappointing Euro 2024 campaigns.

 READ MORE: Premier League 2024/25 Top Scorers

-Erling Haaland is almost certain to be in the mix as well.
+Erling Haaland was always certain to be in the mix as well.
 He has topped the European Cup scoring standings twice before, once for Borussia Dortmund and then for current club Manchester City as part of their famous treble season in 2022/23.

-After missing out to Kane and Mbappe last year, Haaland will try again in his bid to match Ruud van Nistelrooy, Eusebio, Ferenc Puskas and Jean-Pierre Papin in becoming a three-time UCL Golden Boot winner.
+After missing out to Kane and Mbappe last year, Haaland was trying again this year in his bid to match competition greats Ruud van Nistelrooy, Eusebio, Ferenc Puskas and Jean-Pierre Papin in becoming a three-time UCL Golden Boot winner.

 There are other contenders to be the top Champions League scorer beyond those big three forwards.